clescot/kafka-connect-http/docs/quick_start.md

 }
 ```

+>Warning: when the option `publish.to.in.memory.queue` is set to `true`, a source connector on the same kafka connect instance is mandatory.

 ### Source Connector configuration

 This configuration listen to the in memory queue, to publish HTTP results in the configured `success.topic` or `error.topic`topic,